 We requested several of our Tier I suppliers and suppliers of water-intensive materials to participate in the CDP Supply Chain Program Water Disclosure to help us understand and address water consequences and associated risks and opportunities in our upstream supply chain.
-In 2018, 48 percent of our Tier I suppliers responded to the survey, including our largest raw material suppliers and contract manufacturers.
-Overall we achieved 82 percent supplier participation.
+In 2019, 40 percent of our Tier I direct material suppliers, by spend, responded to the survey, including our largest raw material suppliers and contract manufacturers.
+We achieved 68 percent supplier participation.

 To help reduce the water associated with the production of raw materials, we are working to identify the most water-intensive materials in each of our product categories.
 With this information, we are able to engage our suppliers to better assess where there are opportunities to reduce the water footprint of our products through feedstock choices and conversion efficiency, particularly in markets under high water stress.

 Colgate understands that the water required to use our products represents the largest portion of our overall water footprint.
-To that end, water scarcity is an opportunity for innovation, and we are working to develop products that allow consumers to use less water.
-Colgate’s portfolio includes a number of products that allow consumers to use less water and we’re developing more
+To that end, water scarcity is an opportunity for innovation.
+Colgate’s portfolio now includes a number of products that allow consumers to use less water and we’re developing more

 Water Conservation Awareness

 To help consumers conserve water as they use our products, Colgate seeks to promote water conservation awareness to all our global consumers.
 Through actions, such as turning off the faucet while brushing their teeth and washing their hands, much water can be conserved.
 In 2019, Colgate continued to expand our Save Water campaign globally with messaging around World Water Day on March 22 and beyond.

-On World Water Day in 2018, our videos, messages, and in-store activations to make every drop of water count went live in more than 70 countries around the world.
-All our divisions engaged Colgate People around the world regardless of office size or location on World Water Day, inviting them to take a Save Water pledge and spread the word about water conservation.
-Some locations also held events with guest speakers and or employees volunteered in the local community.
-The Save Water message already appears on our toothpaste and toothbrush packaging.
+All our divisions engage Colgate People around the world regardless of office size or location on World Water Day, inviting them to take a Save Water pledge and spread the word about water conservation.
+Some locations also hold events with guest speakers and or employees volunteering in the local community.
+The Save Water message appears on our toothpaste and toothbrush packaging, soaps and cleaning products.
 Thanks to the ongoing efforts of Colgate People around the world, we are helping drive greater awareness of water issues—on World Water Day and every day—among consumers, customers and fellow Colgate People.

 - Colgate partners with a number of organizations, including Water for People in Latin America and Asia, to provide underserved communities with access to clean water.
-In 2019, Colgate India, continued its partnership with Water For People India Trust, launched its Amravati Water initiative in the villages of Amravati District of Maharashtra.
+In 2019, Colgate India, continued its partnership with Water For People India Trust, and its Amravati Water initiative in the villages of Amravati District of Maharashtra.
 This expansion of Colgate’s partnership with Water For People continues as a result of their successful collaboration in Bihar and West Bengal, since 2013.
-This program supports the availability, accessibility, and quality of water.
-It also helps build awareness about water, sanitation, and hygiene (WASH).
-Rain water harvesting will be explored in select schools to help the availability of water for sanitation.
-Key components of the program are to ensure the continued operation and maintenance of water facilities.
-The program aims to support projected cumulative coverage to approximately 36 villages by 2022.
-Collaborations and engagement with local communities, local and district level government authorities and stakeholders will play a vital role in building the infrastructure, operation and maintenance of water facilities and ownership.
+The program aims to support projected cumulative coverage to 36 villages by 2022.
+Collaborations and engagement with local communities, local and district level government authorities and stakeholders have played a vital role in building the infrastructure, operation and maintenance of water facilities and ownership.
 Innovative solution to water testing is executed through water quality testing toolkits which are handy to test bacterial contamination.
 Local youth and women are trained to carry out these tests.
 See how our partnership in India is changing lives.

 Water and Sanitation Access

-Colgate respects the human right to water, sanitation and hygiene.
-One of Colgate’s 2020 Sustainability Strategy goals is to work with local and global organizations to help promote access to clean water.
-We also provide health and hygiene education in communities around the world.
-As part of Colgate’s Water Stewardship Strategy, we work with local and global organizations to help promote access to clean water while providing health and hygiene education in communities.
-In that spirit, Colgate is proud to continue our commitment to support water, sanitation and hygiene (WASH) programming through our partnership with Water For People as they pursue their mission to reach Everyone— Forever with WASH services across Guatemala, India, and Peru.
-From 2013 through 2018, Colgate’s total support of more than $1.6 million has helped more than 287,000 people in communities and 152,291 people in public institutions gain access to services, more than 200,000 people gain access to a toilet, and more than 400,000 people learn about proper hygiene.
+In that spirit, Colgate is proud to continue our commitment to support water, sanitation and hygiene (WASH) programming through our partnership with Water For People as they pursue their mission to reach Everyone Forever with WASH services across Guatemala, India and Peru.
+From 2013 through 2019, Colgate’s total support of more than $1.8 million has helped more than 322,000 people in communities and 207,000 people in public schools and health clinics gain access to safe water services, more than 245,000 people gain access to improved sanitation and more than 460,000 people learn about proper hygiene.

-In 2018, Colgate continued our partnership with Water For People to strengthen and support the municipal water and sanitation offices that were established since we began our partnership in 2013.
-Our partnership exists to promote the development of high-quality drinking water and sanitation services, accessible to all, and sustained by strong communities, businesses, and governments.
+In 2019, Colgate continued our partnership with Water For People in Guatemala and India to strengthen and support the municipal water and sanitation offices that were established since we began our partnership in 2013.
+Our partnership exists to promote the development of high-quality drinking water and sanitation services, accessible to all, and sustained by strong communities, businesses and governments.